antoinebou12/another-install-script/README.md

 ## How to generate the documentation

-for running and generate the documentation with [shdoc](https://github.com/reconquest/shdoc)
+For running and generate the documentation with [shdoc](https://github.com/reconquest/shdoc)

 ```bash
 git submodule update --init --recursive
 git pull --recurse-submodules